LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/26-EZK.md

 <sup>12</sup> Now when the prince shall prepare a voluntary burnt offering or peace offerings voluntarily unto the LORD, [one] shall then open him the gate that looketh toward the east, and he shall prepare his burnt offering and his peace offerings, as he did on the sabbath day: then he shall go forth; and after his going forth [one] shall shut the gate.
 <sup>13</sup> Thou shalt daily prepare a burnt offering unto the LORD [of] a lamb of the first year without blemish: thou shalt prepare it every morning.
 <sup>14</sup> And thou shalt prepare a meat offering for it every morning, the sixth part of an ephah, and the third part of an hin of oil, to temper with the fine flour; a meat offering continually by a perpetual ordinance unto the LORD.
-<sup>15</sup> Thus shall they prepare (8675) the lamb, and the meat offering, and the oil, every morning [for] a continual burnt offering.
+<sup>15</sup> Thus shall they prepare the lamb, and the meat offering, and the oil, every morning [for] a continual burnt offering.
-<sup>16</sup> Thus saith the Lord GOD; If the prince give a gift unto any of his sons, the inheritance thereof shall be his sons ’; it [shall be] their possession by inheritance.
+<sup>16</sup> Thus saith the Lord GOD; If the prince give a gift unto any of his sons, the inheritance thereof shall be his sons’; it [shall be] their possession by inheritance.
 <sup>17</sup> But if he give a gift of his inheritance to one of his servants, then it shall be his to the year of liberty; after it shall return to the prince: but his inheritance shall be his sons’ for them.
 <sup>18</sup> Moreover the prince shall not take of the people’s inheritance by oppression, to thrust them out of their possession; [but] he shall give his sons inheritance out of his own possession: that my people be not scattered every man from his possession.
 <sup>19</sup> After he brought me through the entry, which [was] at the side of the gate, into the holy chambers of the priests, which looked toward the north: and, behold, there [was] a place on the two sides westward.